Following the example of St Francis and walking in the footsteps of Christ, our Mission is

 On Sundays we worship in Church at 8am and 10am and on Tuesdays at 6.30pm.
 Morning and Evening prayer are said in church each weekday at 8.30am and 5pm and livestreamed on our Facebook Page.

-In usual times our main act of worship is the Parish Eucharist at 9.30am every Sunday where we seek to engage the head and heart in the worship of God.
-Our worship is Eucharistic, following Jesus’ commandment on the night he was betrayed to share bread and wine to remember him and celebrate his presence with us.
-We seek to understand the message of God’s love found in the scriptures and its meaning for us today.
+In worship we seek to engage the head and heart, following Jesus’ commandment on the night he was betrayed to share bread and wine to remember him and to celebrate his presence with us.
+We strive to discern God’s love found in the scriptures and its meaning for us today.

-St Francis Church seeks to be a community of faith that is open to people of any age, race, gender or sexual orientation.
-We hope also that we can play an active role in our local community, seeking to bring people together in the Franciscan values of Humility, Love and Joy.
+St Francis Church strives to be a community of faith open to people of any age, race, gender or sexual orientation.
+We try to play an active role in our local community, bringing people together in the Franciscan values of Humility, Love and Joy.

-In 'normal' times we make our hall available for hire for all kinds of community activities from Amateur Dramatics to Zumba.
-You can go on our website for more information or to arrange your activity.
+Our hall is also available for hire for all kinds of family celebrations and community activities from Amateur Dramatics to Zumba.
+Click on the Hall Bookings tab for more information or to enquire about holding an activity there.

 We witness to our Christian faith in loving service.
 Our Eco Group ensures that we put stewardship of Creation at the heart of our parish life.
 We also raise funds for local and international charities, for example we have recently raised money for the Ukrainian refugee crisis and Toilet Twinning, a charity which brings clean water and safe sanitation to the world’s poorest people.
 Each year we support Christian Aid Week, with collections and other activities.
 We have an active Mothers’ Union, part of an organisation that seeks to transform communities world-wide through family life.

 On the first Tuesday of each month (except August) and each week during Lent we run a Soup Lunch from 12.30pm - 1.30pm to raise money for charity, and provides a welcoming place to meet.